 Afloat: Small Boats & Sea Spray is a new book project for Harper Collins.
-It uses traditions of boat building, travel by small boat, and the stories and folklore of coastal communities to explore ocean-going cultures of the North Atlantic, from Connemara, Fair Isle, Faroe and South West Greenland to Nunavut, Newfoundland, Maine, the Carolinas and Caribbean (making up an arc from the North-East end of the Gulf Stream to the South-Western one).
+It uses traditions of boat building, travel by small boat, and the stories and folklore of coastal communities to explore the ocean-going cultures of the North Atlantic.
+Its chapters cover South Connemara and Fair Isle, then regions of Faroe, Greenland, Newfoundland, Maine, the Carolinas and the Caribbean to form an arc from the NE end of the Gulf Stream to its origins five-thousand miles to the SW.

-This is the first of my projects to involve portrait photography as well as landscape and nature photos.
-In moving from my yellow modern kayak to traditional wooden boats, the aesthetic will move from the bright colours of The Frayed Atlantic Edge to something much more monochrome.
+This is the first of my projects to involve portrait photography as well as landscape and nature photos, and in moving from my modern kayak to traditional wooden boats, the aesthetic will move from the bright colours of The Frayed Atlantic Edge to monochrome.
 Although the project hasn’t started yet, there are the beginnings of a gallery here.
-Afloat will generate a record, through these images, as well as archives, oral history interviews and maps, of the people and places that carry maritime tradition into the future, at a time when new relations of land and sea challenge the terrestrial complacency of the last two centuries.
+Afloat will generate a record, through images, archives and oral history of the people and places that carry maritime tradition into the future, at a time when new relations of land and sea challenge the terrestrial complacency of the last two centuries.

 I’ll be travelling for Afloat between May 2020 and September 2021, so am currently planning the journeys.
 I’d love to hear from anyone with an interest in small boat traditions.
 As a first step, I’ve put together a draft of a questionnaire for boat builders, which will need further development but can be found in its first form here: Afloat Questionnaire.
 At the same time I’m building a list of resources for researching small boats.
 If you can provide answers to the questionnaire or suggest ideas for resources and reading, please do contact me either at firstname.lastname@example.org or on twitter @david_gange.